2003HondaCivic/File-to-DNA/README.md

 # File-to-DNA

 Have you ever wondered what organism calc.exe was most similar to?
 Me neither.
-But now you can with File-to-DNA
+But now you can with File-to-DNA This program will effectively double the input file size, converting a bit 0-F, to ACTG.

 ## Installation